visionify/visionai-docs/docs/overview/web-app-userguide.md

 ![Add-Camera](https://docsvisionify.blob.core.windows.net/docs-images/Web-app_Pictures/camera-add.jpg
 )

 A new pop-up window will appear to add cameras.
-You can enter the camera name, description, and RTSP URI for the camera.
-The RTSP URI can be obtained from the Camera or NVR documentation.
+You can enter the camera name, description, and RTSP URL for the camera.
+The RTSP URL can be obtained from the Camera or NVR documentation.
 You can ignore the other fields as they are optional.
 Click on “Add” button.

 ![Notification-Settings-for-Camera](https://docsvisionify.blob.core.windows.net/docs-images/Web-app_Pictures/add-camera.jpg
 )